aecon/AggreQuant/README.md

 ### aggregate segmentation

-* Uses a sequence of conventional Image Processing filters.
+Aggregates are segmented through a sequence of conventional Image Processing filters, with their parameters calibrated to our data.

 <!---
 ### Unit tests